 A commonly used phrase is “born again Christian” often in the context of distinguishing between Christians who are “born again” and those not.
-Which is a really an incorrect distinction, for all true Christians have been “born again” But what does it mean to be “born again”?
+This is really an incorrect distinction, for all true Christians have been “born again” But what does it mean to be “born again”?

 The Bible uses the expression “born again” only a few times.
 Jesus in His conversation with Nicodemus, (John 3:3; 5-7); Peter in his first epistle, (1 Peter 1:3, 23) although the idea of being “born” of God is used many times, (John 1:13; 1 John 5:1).

 In His discussion with Nicodemus, Jesus reveals much about being “born again.”
-With His comments as the basis of our study, let’s examine what the Bible reveals about “The New Birth”.
+His comments as the basis of our study, let’s examine what the Bible reveals about “The New Birth”.
 After we are introduced to Nicodemus (cf. also John 7:50; 19:39).
-We observe Jesus emphasizing,
+We observe Jesus emphasizing the following.

 Read John 3:1-3

 A. To see the Kingdom of God: The kingdom of God, in brief, is the rule and reign of God in the person of Christ, (Matthew 28:18; Acts 2:36; Revelation 1:4).
 It’s a spiritual kingdom not of this world, (John 18:36; Luke 17:20-21), made up of faithful subjects (i.e., the church) – (Colossians 1:13; Revelation 1:6-9).

 B. A kingdom both present and future, (Matthew 13:41-43; 1 Corinthians 15:24-26).
 Do you wish to be in the kingdom now and hereafter?
 You must be born again!